Private cloud becomes possible

 Keystone — will arrive in Essex (April 2012): identity service, unified authentication, authorisation via roles/projects/domains.

-The communitarian ambition
+The community ambition

 Competitors and alternatives

-By mid-2011 the open source IaaS space includes:
+By mid-2011 the Open Source IaaS space includes:

 - Eucalyptus — pioneering, 2008, AWS API-compatible, GPL licence then open core.
 Relative decline as OpenStack grows